aaronpowell/aaronpowell.github.io/src/documents/posts/2015-01-17-evolving-authentication-on-react-components.md

---- cson
+---
   title: "Evolving authentication on React components"
-date: '2015-01-17'
+  date: "2015-01-17"
-tags: ['react', 'security']
+  tags:
+    - "react"
+    - "security"
-description: """Taking what we learnt in the last post and evolving the approach.
+  description: "Taking what we learnt in the last post and evolving the approach."
-"""
 ---

 In my last post I talked about how you can do [Authentication on React components using `mixins`](/posts/2015-01-15-authentication-on-react-components.html).